"Mommy, half of me is gone . . . "

 Very real possibilities for something good exist even in heartbreak, even in the devastating.
 I want to give families this hope and help parents claim the wisdom and gifts within themselves to choose a better possibility—for themselves and for their children.

-There's a lot of parenting information out there, but it's not necessarily sound, smart, sensible or even true.
-I prefer wisdom to knowledge.
+There's a lot of parenting information out there, but not all of it is sound, smart, sensible or even true.
 As a coach and an educator my goal is to help parents discover their own heart-led wisdom.
 The heart knows what is true, right and lasting.
-I am a discovery partner, not a therapist or a counselor.
+I am a discovery partner, not a therapist or a grief counselor.

-I want to help you know that you and your child will get beyond the pain.
+I want you to know that you and your child will get beyond the pain.
 Your lives can be good, and you can even feel joy.
 More importantly, I will give you tools to do it.